digital-work-lab/digital-work-lecture/slides/11-futures.md

 - **April 2025**: Fourth patient (a paralyzed veteran) controls smartphone and computer via thought.

 <!--
+TODO : specific description of the vision ("downloading languages")

 - 2017-05-05 Launch of Neuralink to develop Brain-computer interfaces
 - 2023-05-25 Approval for clinical trials by the FDA
 - 2024-01-29 Successful implantation with promising results